-Air pollution has become a major issue in India because of traffic and vehicle congestion.
-Since the liberalization of automobile sector 100 FDI in automobiles the number of automobiles on Indian roads have increased to over 3million now
+Air pollution has become a major issue in India due to traffic and vehicle congestion.
+Since the liberalization of 100% FDI in the automobile sector, the number of vehicles on Indian roads has now exceeded three million.

-Let us understand the impact of these pollutants on you:
+Let us now understand the effect these pollutants have on you:

-Short term: The immediate effect of the polluted air is borne by your nose, throat, eyes, and lungs.
-This makes you prone to a plethora of allergies and infections, which are easily communicable in nature.
+Short term: The immediate effects of polluted air are carried through your nose, throat, eyes, and lungs.
+This can lead to allergies and infections that are easily contagious in nature.

-Long term: Research states that regular exposure to air pollution can result in variety of pulmonary diseases, especially in children and the elderly.
-Air pollution can cut down your lung capacity by 20 percent in children.
+Long term: Research states that regular exposure to air pollution can increase the risk of lung diseases, especially in children and the elderly.
+Air pollution can reduce children's lung capacity by 20 percent.

-Now, let us look at some of the precautions that you can take to protect yourself.
+Now, let's look at the precautions you can take to protect yourself.

-- Keep your doors and windows closed to reduce the pace of the penetration of smoke.
-If you see that the area around you is smoke free, take this opportunity to open the windows and improve the indoor air quality.
-You can also invest in window mesh screens that would not only act as an optimal filter against dust particles and pollens, but also effective in keeping insects out of your house.
+- Keep your doors and windows closed to reduce the speed of smoke entering.
+If you notice that the area around you is smoke-free, take this opportunity to improve the quality of indoor air by opening the windows.
+You can install window mesh screens that will not only act as an optimal filter against dust particles and pollen, but can also be effective in keeping insects out of your home.

-- If you live in a highly polluted area, make sure take regular breaks a visit an environment with cleaner air.
-You can visit a park or garden and do deep breathing exercise, given that the environment is not polluted.
+- If you live in a highly polluted area, you should regularly move to an environment with clean air.
+You can go to a park or garden and do deep breathing exercises if the environment is not polluted.

-- Dust mites and mold breed in moisture.
-So, try and keep the humidity around 30%-50%, which keeps them and other allergens in control.
+- Moisture produces dust mites and mildew.
+Therefore, try to keep the surrounding humidity around 30%-50% which keeps them and other allergies under control.

-- Try and drive as less as you can.
-Take a walk, ride a bicycle, use public transport, or do carpooling to reach work.
-If your office gives you the choice to work from home, make sure you capitalize on the same.
-This will not only help in saving money, but also help in reducing air pollution.
+- Try to drive as little as possible.
+Walk, cycle, use public transportation, or use carpooling to get to work.
+If your office gives you the option to work from home, then definitely take advantage of it.
+Not only will this save money, but it can also help reduce air pollution.

-- Make sure that the air filters of your care are replaced regularly.
+- Make sure your car's air filters are being replaced regularly.

-- Wear a reusable air mask when you are outdoors as simple paper and cloth masks cannot protect you from such high level of pollution.
+- Wearing a reusable air mask whenever you are out of the house as ordinary paper and cloth masks cannot protect against such high levels of pollution.

-- Download predictive outdoor pollution apps that affords you with air quality information for your city up to two days in advance.
-This will help you make better decisions about when and how to face the outside air.
+- Download the Predictive Outdoor Pollution app that lets you know your city's air quality two days in advance.
+This will help you make better decisions about when and how to deal with the outside air.